 In 2019, according to the Centers for Disease Control and Prevention, the number of overdose deaths related to opioids in the United States are 49,860 (70.6% of all drug overdose death).
 While prescription opioids were involved in over 28% of all opioid overdose deaths in 2019, there was a nearly 7% decrease in prescription opioid-involved death rates from 2018 to 2019.

-Though Colorado is not on the CDC’s list of states with the highest death rate related to drug overdose, in a national survey conducted by SAMHSA’s Center for Behavioral Health Statistics and Quality for the year 2015 and 2016, it was revealed that Colorado has the highest rate of illicit drug use for individuals aging 12 years old and up and for those in the 18 to 25 years old age bracket in the past month.
-For the 12 years old and up an age group, Colorado got 17.18 percent while in the 18 to 25 age brackets, they got 34.49 percent.
+Though Colorado is not on the CDC’s list of states with the highest death rate related to drug overdose, in a national survey conducted by SAMHSA’s Center for Behavioral Health Statistics and Quality for the year 2019, it was revealed that Colorado had a high rate of illicit drug use.
+The age-adjusted rates of drug overdose deaths included 1079 deaths in the year 2018.

-According to an article published by The Denver Post, the number of drug deaths in Colorado last year is considered as the worst in the state’s history, and such phenomenon made the opioid epidemic into an overdose crisis.
-Aside from this, the number of deaths from methamphetamine also soared high, while heroin and cocaine-related deaths plateaued in the last 2 years.
-If these deaths are taken together, the director of the Colorado Consortium for Prescription Drug Prevention, said that drug overdose killed more people than car crashes.
+Aside from this, the number of deaths from methamphetamine also soared high.
+If these deaths are taken together, the Colorado Consortium for Prescription Drug Prevention director stated that drug overdose killed more people than car crashes.
 While the drug distress is prevalent, it is striking some areas of the state more than others.

 Commonly Abused Substances in Denver, Colorado